thecodepixelgames/content-style-guide/00-index.html.md

 layout: article
 ---

-This style guide was created for Mailchimp employees, but we hope it’s helpful for other content and communications teams too.
+This style guide was created for Mailchimp employees, but we hope it’s helpful for other content and communications teams too. testing

 ## If you work at Mailchimp